Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: The PEN experiment and detector system

-Main PEN events were triggered with a signal in the plastic hodoscope and a minimum energy in the CsI calorimeter.
+Main recorded event types were triggered with a signal in the plastic hodoscope and a minimum energy in the CsI calorimeter.
 Events were only recorded within a window extending between $\sim$50\,ns before, and $\sim$220\,ns after the time of the pion coming to rest in the active target.
 Events with low energy recorded in the CsI, overwhelmingly due to positrons from muon decays, were prescaled by factors ranging from 8 to 256 depending on the positron-induced electromagnetic shower energy, and on the run period.

-The incoming beam contained pions, positrons and muons, most of which can be separated by upstream beam detectors using the particles' energy loss and time of flight (TOF) to the central (pion stopping) region of the apparatus.
+The incoming beam contained pions, positrons and muons, most of which can be separated by using the particle energy loss in the upstream beam detector BC, and time of flight (TOF) between BC and AD.
 The reconstructed pion trajectory is used to determine the pion stop location, which is in turn used to construct methods of cleanly separating the main pion decay mode $\pi \to \mu \nu (\gamma)$ from the rare decay mode of interest, $\pi \to \text{e}\nu (\gamma)$.